 Some translations call this God’s steadfast love.
 Steadfast means firmly fixed or immovable.
 In other words, nothing we have faced or will face can possibly remove us from God’s love.

 Everything that follows is because of God’s love for us.
 And it’s important that we keep this on the forefront of our mind.
-The rest of the meaning of Lamentations 3:22-23 ties into this first truth.
+The rest of the Lamentations 3:22-23 meaning ties into this first truth.

 His Compassions Never Fail Meaning

 for his compassions never fail…

 This builds off the first part of this passage.
 God’s compassion, his mercy, is a byproduct of his love.
 Because his love is steadfast and knows no end, neither will his compassion.

 The word that is translated as “fail” or sometimes “end” is the Hebrew word kalah.
 It means complete, be concluded, be gone, be finished, be accomplished, or come to an end.
 This word carries with it a finality.

 But in the meaning of Lamentations 3:22-23, there’s a never in front of it.
 In other words, God’s mercy toward you will never finish, be concluded, or come to and end.
 It will never fail.

 Because God’s love is steadfast his mercy and compassion will continue on through eternity.

 Every time we wake up, God’s mercies are new.
 This is another way of showing us that God’s mercy will never run out.
 Regardless of how often you rely on God’s compassion, there will be more for you tomorrow.